diodechain/website/use-case/secure-communication-for-missions-teams.md

   video:
     src: "https://player.vimeo.com/video/825246709"
   content: |
     NGOs, international organiztions and mission groups require a specialized security.
-We get it, we've lived it for over half of our lives.
+We get it, we've lived it for most of our lives.
 Our desire is to help protect your people, contacts and communication while supporting your purposes to bless people around the world.
 Traditional secure communication solutions, like VPNs, are costly to setup and maintain.
 Modern cloud storage solutions don't have the level of security and privacy required.
-If you need a solution for even the most sensitive enviroments to chat, share files and engage people, please get in contact with us, Diode Drive may be the perfect solution.
+If you need a solution for even the most sensitive enviroments around the world, please contact us, Diode Drive may be the perfect solution.
   buttons:
   - title: Download App
     url: "/download/#app"